schooltape/schooltape/.github/ISSUE_TEMPLATE/new-plugin.md

 ---
 name: New Plugin
-about: Suggest an plugin for Schooltape
+about: Suggest a new plugin for Schooltape
 title: ''
 labels: enhancement, plugin
 assignees: ''